ent/ent/doc/website/blog/2021-09-10-openapi-generator.md

 			"openapi.json",
 			// It is a Content-Management-System ...
 			elk.SpecTitle("Fridge CMS"),
-			// You can use CommonMark syntax.
-			elk.SpecDescription("API to manage fridges and their cooled contents. **ICY!**"), elk.SpecVersion("0.0.1"),
+			// You can use CommonMark syntax (https://commonmark.org/). elk.SpecDescription("API to manage fridges and their cooled contents. **ICY!**"), elk.SpecVersion("0.0.1"),
 		),